Lab 2: Abstract Syntax Tree and Type Checker

 Implementing Type Checking Rules

 A type checker performs a post-order traversal of an abstract syntax tree.
 That is, a type checker first inspects each subtree and calculates a type for that subtree, respectively.
-When the type checker returns to the root of the tree, it compares the types returned from all subtrees and guarantees those types can be combined properly into a result type before returning.
+When the type checker returns to the root of the tree, it compares the types returned from all subtrees and check those types can be combined properly into a result type before returning.
 For example, for the tree node e1+e2, the type checker first inspects the left subtree e1 to calculate a type, say t1, then inspects the right subtree e2 to calculate a type t2.
-At the type checker returns to the root node "+", it will check that both t1 and t2 are int, before returning a type int as the final result.
+At the type checker returns to the root node "+", it checks that both types t1 and t2 are int, and returns a type int as the type of whole expression e1+e2.

-Exercise 6.
+Exercise 5.
 Finish the code in the type checker src/checker/Checker.java, by filling in the missing code.
-In implementing the type checker, you can run the following command

 To this point, your Tiger compiler can type check all MiniJava programs.
 Do not forget to test your compiler and fix any bugs before continuing.